anola197/werewolves/README.md

 2. To start the client:
    - `mpiexec -n 1 python3 client.py`

-## Game Implementation using MPI
-   - Server is using MPI_Open_port to allow clients to connect during the allocated time
-   - Client is using MPI_Comm_connect to connect to the server using the port.
-   - Point to point communication is used to send messages between the server and the client as we are initiating seperate client process for each player

 ## Future Scope
 - Implement a better client server connection system.
 In current sceanrio MPI_Comm_Accept is blocking call last player connection to be sent after the timeout or else it will be stuck on Accept.
 - To improve scalability, consider implementing a mechanism where the server can handle connections in a more distributed manner.